AHRQ PSNet Annual Perspective: Impact of the COVID-19 Pandemic on Patient Safety

 Delayed and Deferred Care

 The COVID-19 pandemic has greatly impacted how healthcare is delivered.
 Providers and patients are navigating the use of distancing procedures and other prevention strategies aimed at minimizing risk.
-On the provider side, frontline staff are redesigning the delivery of care, taking into consideration the healthcare needs of the patient while also acknowledging the strains that the pandemic has put on the system.12 Healthcare institutions are faced with the difficult task of achieving a balance between the need for elective procedures and the need to protect patients and staff from COVID-19.12 Additionally, hospitals must prioritize urgent needs, such as those involving patients with cancer, to ensure that they appropriately manage their stores of PPE, and simultaneously mitigate the risks of delaying diagnosis and treatment, while also weighing the risk of virus exposure to these immunocompromised patients.
+On the provider side, frontline staff are redesigning the delivery of care, taking into consideration the healthcare needs of the patient while also acknowledging the strains that the pandemic has put on the system.12 Healthcare institutions are faced with the difficult task of achieving a balance between the need for elective procedures and the need to protect patients and staff from COVID-19.12 Additionally, hospitals must prioritize urgent needs, to ensure that they appropriately manage their stores of PPE, and simultaneously mitigate the risks of delaying diagnosis and treatment, while also weighing the risk of virus exposure to these immunocompromised patients.

 For a majority of patients with chronic conditions or experiencing an acute event, delaying treatment may pose a greater health risk to them than does COVID-19.
 A cohort study published in September 2020 found that while patients may be concerned about contracting COVID-19 in a hospital setting, it is very rare for patients to develop hospital-acquired COVID-19 when rigorous infection prevention and control measures are in place.
 As hospitals reopen their elective procedures and services, they need to communicate and demonstrate to patients their commitment to safety.
 For example, when hospitals provide patients with medical masks, require providers to also wear masks at all times, limit the number of chairs in waiting rooms, and implement physical distancing and use of plexiglass partitions, they are demonstrating to cancer patients, who are among the most at risk of adverse outcomes, their commitment to patient safety.20